|My Favourite Planet > English > Europe > Greece > Attica > Athens > galleries > |

 A frieze of low relief decorated the top each of the outer walls (see next page), and high relief sculptures, probably representing gods, adorned the pediments (the triangular shaped stones supporting the roof at each end of the temple).
 Only fragments of the pedimental sculptures have survived.
 There were also sculptures above each end and the centre of the pediments.

 Around 410 BC a parapet (θωρακείοv, thorakion) of 1.05 metre high marble slabs was added to the north, west, and south edges of the bastion, decorated on the outer sides with reliefs of Nike leading sacrificial animals and holding trophies from victories.
-The most famous of these reliefs, in the Acropolis Museum, shows Nike apparently adjusting her sandal (see photo, right).
+The most famous of these reliefs, in the Acropolis Museum, shows Nike apparently adjusting her sandal (see photo, above right).
+The reliefs have been attributed to Kallimachos and/or Paionios of Mende.

 Holes in the top the slabs of the parapet suggest that it had a metal railing above it.